CHOOSE YOUR ALLEGIANCE.

 The resistance logo as it is often seen as graffiti on the streets of Neotropolis.

-Want to find out which of the three Allegiances you should join?
+Want to find out which of the three Neocorps you should join?

 Reboot Syndicate symbol